alexandre-touret/api-first-workshop/docs/workshop.md

 ### Under the Hood

 👀 Check out the API located in the ``info.touret.guitarheaven.application.resource`` package.
-See how the API documentation is generated.
+Look into how the API documentation is generated.

 ```shell
 tree src/main/java/info/touret/guitarheaven/application/